lhossack/safe_url_checker/README.md

 First, a server must be running, and that server is required to have either copies of or access to the sample_resources dbm databases.
 These databases contain URLs which are tested against for validation.

 The server must be running to test against it.
-Running the flask development server as described in "Running the Development Server" above, with `URLCHECK_CONFIG_PATH` unset or pointing to `../sample_resources/default_config.json` will cause it to acquire the required sample databases.
+Running the flask development server as described in "Running the Development Server" above, with `URLINFO_CONFIG` unset or pointing to `../sample_resources/default_config.json` will cause it to acquire the required sample databases.

 Prepare a separate shell to run the validation tester.